 Slishman Traction Splint (STS)

 Special Order Item: If this product is not in stock, there may be longer than normal wait times for.
 Still, we will do our best to get this product to you in a timely manner.
+Special order items may be subject to a 10% re-stocking fee.

 The STS was developed by Dr. Sam Slishman at the University of New Mexico to overcome many of the the design limitations of conventional traction splints.
 The innovative STS design has the traction mechanism positioned at the patient’s hip.
 Femur traction is applied through the extension of the pole segments creating a pushing force on the ankle strap instead of pulling distally from the foot.
 This innovative design change provides a number of outstanding benefits over conventional traction splints: